jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     end of the buffer.
 Similarly, selecting the line number will jump to the corresponding line.

-*   `C-c C-c n` renumbers any ordered lists in the buffer that are out of sequence.
+`C-c C-c n` (`markdown-cleanup-list-numbers`)

+:   Renumbers any ordered lists in the buffer that are out of
+    sequence.
+Note that the sequence is not important for rendering HTML---a list with numbers `1.`, `1.`, …, `1.` is perfectly fine---but this command is useful if you still prefer to have accurate plain text numbering as well.

-*   `C-c C-c ]` completes all headings and normalizes all horizontal rules in the buffer.
+`C-c C-c ]` (`markdown-complete-buffer`)

+:   Completes all heading markup and normalizes all horizontal rules
+    in the buffer.

 # Previewing & Exporting Files {#preview-export}